bugrauluyurt/highhammer/README.md

 $ mkcert -key-file localhost-key.pem -cert-file localhost-crt.pem localhost
 ```

-- Run `npm run setup`.
-This command will check if the project dependencies are met, if so it is going to automatically run `npm install` on your machine.
+- Run `pnpm setup`.
+This command will automatically install all the dependencies for your apps & libs inside the monorepo.

-- Run `npm run start`.
+- Run `pnpm start`.
 After running this command, please wait for all docker containers to be up.
 Then navigate to `https://localhost:10443`.

 ## Useful scripts